 More U.S. airstrikes near Mosul Dam

-Meanwhile, U.S. military forces have conducted more airstrikes against the militants, primarily ISIS-driven vehicles, near Mosul Dam, the Pentagon said.
+Meanwhile, U.S. aircraft conducted three more airstrikes against the militants, primarily ISIS-driven vehicles, near the Mosul Dam, the Pentagon said.

 The dam is the largest in the country, and Iraqi and U.S. officials fear that a breach in the dam would threaten the lives of millions of Iraqis who live downstream in Mosul and Baghdad.

-The U.S. airstrikes have continued despite a threat by ISIS to kill another American hostage.
+The U.S. airstrikes have continued despite ISIS’ threat to kill another American hostage.

-Earlier this week, ISIS posted an online video showing the execution of American journalist James Foley.
-The group threatened the life of another man, identified as American journalist Steven Sotloff, if the United States didn't end airstrikes in Iraq.
+Earlier this week, ISIS posted to the Internet a video showing the execution of American journalist James Foley.
+The group threatened the life of another man, believed to be American journalist Steven Sotloff, if the United States didn’t end airstrikes in Iraq.

 CNN’s Jomana Karadsheh reported from Baghdad, Chelsea J. Carter reported and wrote from Atlanta and Laura Smith-Spark wrote in London.
 CNN’s Anna Coren, Mohammed Tawfeeq, Ben Brumfield, Hamdi Alkhshali, Mussab Khairallah, Karzan Ziadan and Jessica Ravitz contributed to this report.